Land Rover Defender: Name and badge distinctions

 In 1989, a third model was brought out by Land Rover to be produced in parallel with the other two: the Land Rover Discovery.
 To avoid possible confusion, the 1991 model year Ninety and the One Ten were renamed the "Defender 90" and "Defender 110".
 These carried front badges that said "Defender", with a badge on the rear of the vehicle saying "Defender 90" or "Defender 110".
-The most recent model, from 2007–2016, still featured the space above the radiator for the badge but was blank.
+The L316 model, from 2007 to 2016, still featured the space above the radiator for the badge but was blank.
 Instead it had "Land Rover" spelled across the leading edge of the bonnet in raised individual letters, in keeping with the Discovery and Freelander.
 At the rear was a new style of '"Defender" badge with an underlining "swoosh".
 On these last models there are no badges defining the wheelbase model of the vehicle.

-The 127 in wheelbase Land Rover 127, available from 1985, was always marketed with the name rendered numerically.
+The 127 in wheelbase Land Rover One Two Seven, available from 1985, was always marketed with the name rendered numerically.
 Following the adoption of the Defender name, it became the "Defender 130", although the wheelbase remained unchanged.

 The North American Specification (NAS) Defender 110 sold for the 1993 model year carried a badge above the radiator grille which read "Defender", whereas the NAS Defender 90 sold for the 1994 to 1997 model years had "Land Rover" spelled across the top of the radiator grille in individual letter decals.
 NAS Defenders also carried a cast plaque on the rear tub in the original style of the Series estate cars with "Defender 110" or "Defender 90" below the Land Rover lozenge and the vehicle's unique limited edition production run number.